 An opportunity to make mistakes

 “The new technology is very technical.
 The surgeon must be introduced to a whole new toolbox with balloon catheters, sheaths, guidewires, stents and endografts.
 Simultaneously, the surgeon must operate and understand advanced x-ray equipment.
 Studies have shown that balloon and stent interventions present ample opportunities to make mistakes.
 The consequences of the errors are often significant and difficult to correct, “says Jonas Eiberg.
 “With the old-fashioned educational strategy, the so-called peer education, there is a high probability of making mistakes which could have been avoided, because we have traditionally started by practicing on patients.
-Simulation training provides the opportunity to train demanding, new operations in zero-risk environment for the patient,” he says.
+Simulation training provides the opportunity to train demanding, new operations in a zero-risk environment for the patient,” he says.

 “They made all of their mistakes on the simulator,” said PhD student and physician, Jonathan Lawaetz Rasmussen who is in charge of leading future specialists in vascular surgery through three simulation modules, each with a dedicated exam.
 “They have to complete three modules with me during the program.
 Each module is focused on an underlying disease, so that they get trained on the most important techniques.
 Physicians must pass module one before proceeding to module two and so on.
 They are allowed to practice as many simulation sessions as they want until they pass twice in a row.
 Only at this point we are certain that they acquired the necessary skills.
 They do not get the course approved until they are proficient enough.”